davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 explores degree days histogram for a single city by month
 * OpenMeteoEDA_202306_v006 explores degree days histogram for a second city by month

+### Expansions week of 27-JUL-2026
+* OpenMeteoEDA_202306_v006 explores degree days histogram for a second city by month